-The annual improvements process for the International Accounting Standards Board deals with non-urgent but necessary clarifications and amendments to IFRS.
+The annual improvements process for the International Accounting Standards Board deals with non-urgent but necessary clarifications and amendments to IFRSs.
+The following amendments are applicable to periods beginning on or after 1st January, 2022.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2021 (Expressed in Eastern Caribbean Dollars) (continued)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST DECEMBER, 2022 (Expressed in Eastern Caribbean Dollars) (continued)